aimei60/sign_up_form/README.md

 ## What I Learned

-- How to create and style forms using HTML and CSS
+- How to create and style forms using HTML and CSS.
-- Gained experience with input types, labels, and validation attributes
+- Gained experience with input types, labels, and validation attributes.
-- Learned how to design accessible and user-friendly form layouts
+- Learned how to design accessible and user-friendly form layouts.

 ## Preview